 Accepted students are required to attend a mandatory Orientation Session to prepare for entry into the nursing program.
-The Orientation Session is scheduled by the nurse aide instructor prior to the start of the nurse aide program.
-The Orientation Session will provide an introduction to the nurse aide courses and will also cover the required books and fees, health requirements, academic requirements and required uniforms and supplies.
+The Nursing Department will contact you to schedule your participation in the Nurse Aide Program New Student Orientation Session prior to the start of the nurse aide program.
+The Orientation Session will provide an introduction to the nurse aide courses and will also cover the required books and fees, health requirements, academic requirements, and required uniforms and supplies.

 Step #6: Complete all health and safety requirements.